-- Add thickened flax or chia gel and vanilla essence and whisk for another minute.
+- Add thickened flax or chia gel and vanilla essence and whisk until homogenous.

-- Add all of the dry ingredients apart from the chocolate and nuts.
+- Add all of the dry ingredients (apart from the chocolate and nuts) in 3 batches.
 Fold the dry ingredients into the wet ones using a silicone spatula first and later your hands.
 If using gluten flour, be gentle and do not overwork the dough as you do not want the gluten to develop.